alexdlaird/pyngrok/docs/integrations.rst

     app = FastAPI()

     if settings.USE_NGROK:
-        # pyngrok will only be installed, and should only ever be initialized, in a dev environment
+        # pyngrok should only ever be installed or initialized in a dev environment when this flag is set
         from pyngrok import ngrok

         # Get the dev server port (defaults to 8000 for Uvicorn, can be overridden with `--port`